yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 -----------------------------------------------------------------------------------------------
 # Raytracer Architecture, Second Main Course

-While the raytracer now has good algorithmic scaling with the size of the scene, we are not utilizing any intra-core parallelism yet.
-Each ray has to traverse the BVH, test against the axis-aligned bounding boxes of its nodes, and for each leaf also test against each triangle, one by one.
+While the raytracer now has good scaling with the size of the scene, we are not utilizing any intra-core parallelism yet, which is a theoretical 4x/8x within reach, if we can grab it.
+Currently, each ray has to traverse the BVH, test against the axis-aligned bounding boxes of its nodes, and for each leaf also test against each triangle, one scalar operation after another.

-There's two general avenues we could explore from here, similar to the simple array architecture from earlier: parallelizing on rays, or parallelizing on geometry traversal.
+There's two general avenues of improvement we could explore from here, analogous to the simple array architecture from earlier: parallelizing on rays, or parallelizing on geometry traversal.

-Unfortunately, in 2023 I wasn't smart enough to figure out the ray-parallel version that included a BVH, and even today I am not sure it would work out all that well.
+Unfortunately, in 2023 I wasn't smart enough to figure out the ray-parallel version that would also includ a BVH, and even today I am not sure it would work out all that well.
 My sketch version has several problems right off the bat.
 It would require SIMD gather, which is at least AVX2 on x64, and I am not even sure if the NEON equivalent exists.
-Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and cache lines), and they would still subject to physical limitations like memory bandwidth.
+Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and cache lines), and they would still be subject to physical limitations like memory bandwidth.
 On top of all that, we'd have maintain a traversal stack per SIMD lane...
 Seems troublesome.
+This may still be possible, and if anyone actually did this, I'd love to know how it looks.

-So, instead we are going to go the obvious way, SIMD crunching multiple geometries against a single ray.
-While you can imagine how we'd SIMD-ify testing rays against triangles in leaf nodes, the more interesting part is applying SIMD to crunch through the BVH volumes.
-The most obvious challenge here is that the data is not even remotely organized to do this - the bounding boxes are stored in nodes of a binary tree, each node floating who knows where.
+But instead we are going to go the obvious way, SIMD crunching multiple geometries against a single ray.
+While you can readily imagine how we'd SIMD-ify testing rays against triangles in leaf nodes, the more interesting part is applying SIMD to crunch through the bounding volumes.
+The most obvious challenge here is that the data is not even remotely organized to do this.
+The bounding boxes are stored in nodes of a binary tree, each node floating who knows where in memory.
 However, what if we could reshape the tree such that it is essentially the same tree, but the bounding boxes we test against are laid out next to each other in memory?

+The transform we are going to do involves changing the tree's branching factor, as well as pulling the child nodes' bounding volumes into the parent node.
 In some sense, this is the core idea of the raytracer codebase (and this article).
-At that time I was happy that I came up with on my own, but in retrospect it looks fairly obvious, and cursory internet search says other people also do this [XXX: link to QBVH paper and AMD RDNA Chips & Cheese article].
+At that time I was happy that I came up with on my own, but it looks obvious in hindsight.
+Cursory internet search also says other people also do this [wide-bvh].

+[wide-bvh]: Chips & Cheese talks about AMD raytracing hardware having 8-wide BVH in this article: https://chipsandcheese.com/p/rdna-4s-raytracing-improvements.
+Also, this 2008 articles essentially talks about the same thing as we did: https://jo.dreggn.org/home/2008_qbvh.pdf.

-However, before we get to that, there is one last piece of housekeeping to address.
-In the previous iteration, both types of BVH nodes were stored in a single array and we interpretted their contents based on the the type tag.
+However, before we get to the exciting wide BVH, there is one last piece of housekeeping to address.
+In the previous version of the code, both types of BVH nodes were stored in a single array and we interpretted their contents based on the the type tag.

 Since we are about to do SIMD, we would like to leave the heterogeneous tree nodes behind.
-There's two problems with the heterogenous tree, the main one being the memory we have to load when we walk it.
-We want to make sure that when we load a node, each loaded byte in a cache line counts.
+There's two problems with it, the main one being the memory we have to load when we walk it.
+We want to make sure that each loaded byte in a cache line counts.
 Towards that end, we would like to have the nodes contain only what we need, align them to cache lines and make sure they do not straddle cache line boundaries.
 This is not impossible to do for the heterogenous tree, but it is simpler to think about when the two kinds of nodes are not stored in the same array.
-The second problem is wasted memory.
+The second problem is memory use.
 This is not such a big deal today, but still it would be nice if we allocated only what we used.

 Our new BVH has two kinds of nodes, each stored in their own array.
 The inner nodes contain indices that point into either inner nodes or leaf nodes.
 The leaf nodes only contain triangle and material